Back to Blog

 artist-signed by Kataro Shirayamadani, dated 1903.</p>

-<p>Floral decoration with warm amber and brown tones
+<p>Floral decoration with warm amber and brown tones.

 <p>Height: 8.5 inches</p>